devlegacy/ts-clean-architecture/wiki/NOTES.md

 ## Define

 - [ ] errors vs exceptions
+  - ✅ Error: A mistake
+    - an action, decision, or judgment that produces an unwanted or unintentional result
+  - ❌ Exception: someone or something that is not included in a rule, group, or list or that does not behave in the expected way
 - [ ] CreateCourseRequest - primitives creation (?)
 - [ ] No injectable elements
   - [ ] Logger